Spain's Crackdown on Catalonia Includes Internet Censorship - Slashdot

 Trying to suppress people's freedom is the surest way of pissing them off.
 How many went from pro-union to pro-independence due to this nonsense?

-This is the slippery slope (Score:1)
+This is the slippery slope (Score:3, Insightful)

 If you start condoning Internet censorship for political reasons (for example, what has been going on with the Daily Stormer), it will never stop where you think.

+The "Daily Stormer" was not censored, they just weren't supported by businesses.
+If they were censored, they wouldn't be back online and being hosted by some company in Iceland.

+Is it too much to ask of mods to grasp the truth of content before modding it? (mod me down, "-1 oww, my feels!")

-Not smart, but it is right (Score:1)
+Not smart, but it is right (Score:2)

 Cataluña has no reason to secede.
 Nationalists, who are basically localist fascists are the ones pushing for an impossible exit of cataluña from the Spain, when by the way, they werent anexed.
 Cataluña entered Spain voluntarily, more than 500 years ago.
 Now the spanish government though is anything but smart.
 Prime Minister Rajoy could almost qualify as a sea sponge if we are talking about intelligence.
 This is why this move on the Spanish part is sad, stupid, but not unforseen.
 It plays into